geneontology/geneontology.github.io/_docs/contributing-go.md

 # Contributing GO Annotations
 While most GO annotations are produced by members of the [GO Consortium](/docs/go-consortium/), we welcome feedback as well as annotations from the research community.

-## How to suggest revisions for existing annotations
+## Suggesting revisions for existing annotations
-Researchers who notice either missing or inaccurate annotations for a gene or a GO term can send this information to the GO ontology consortium, by either [contact the GO Helpdesk](http://help.geneontology.org/), or using the [GO-annotation GitHub site](https://github.com/geneontology/go-annotation/issues) to add suggestions.
+Researchers who notice either missing or inaccurate annotations for a gene or a GO term can send this information to the GO ontology consortium.

+###  Gather all necessary information
+- Paper citation (PMID if available)
+- A description of the issue
+- A suggestion for a solution, if possible.
+ * Write a new issue on the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues){:target="blank"} to request that our curators review each gene or protein.
+Include:

+### Communicate with the GO ontology editors
+You can use the [GO-annotation GitHub tracker](https://github.com/geneontology/go-annotation/issues) ([see instructions for getting set up with GitHub](/docs/how-to-submit-requests/)).
 Information about how to create an account and use the GitHub repository can  be found [here](/docs/how-to-submit-requests/).
+Alternatively, you can [contact the GO helpdesk](http://help.geneontology.org/) with your request.

 ## How to contribute new GO annotations